psadmin-io/talk.ib-i-hardly-knew-ye/slides/config.md

 ???

+* No official names for any of these configurations
+* How to setup gateway might be biggest choice
+* Types
+    * Central - 1 gateway used by all
+    * Local - Each env. has their own local with all nodes
+    * Remote - Each env has local node in local gateway, remote nodes use remote gateway

+---
 # IB Gateway
 ## Central Gateway

 * Used as `Local` Gateway in all environments
 * Gateway configured with all Nodes
 * All Nodes use `Local` gateway
+* `PSIGW` running in a "non-PORTAL" PIA domain
+* PeopleTools version should match highest level

 ---
 # IB Gateway